-Ops Center view in the SEM console
+Ops Center view on the SEM Console

 The following table describes the default UI elements on the Ops Center view page: